rmerrigan/cppStuff/MyInteger/readme.txt

-Integer class that handles bool tests on state of integer passed in from construction.
+Integer class that handles bool tests on the state of an integer passed in from object creation or user specified.